-Executive Officer to proceed with an Affordable Housing Strategy Project, to approve a Project Brief and to re-allocate \$12,000 to finance preparation of an Affordable Housing Strategy for the Town of Vincent, for the sum of \$54,633.72.

-4 December 2007 The Council approved a quotation submitted by HURIWA for the by the Consultants.

-2 January 2008 A Contract between the Town of Vincent and HURIWA for the preparation of an Affordable Housing Strategy was accepted and signed

-24 June 2008 The Council at its Ordinary Meeting resolved the following in respect of the Draft Affordable Strategy:

-- (i) RECEIVES the Draft Affordable Housing Strategy prepared by the Housing and Urban Research Institute of Western Australia (HURIWA), Curtin University dated June 2008, as "Laid on the Table" and circulated separately to Council Members; - (ii) ACKNOWLEDGES the dimensions of the affordability crisis being experienced in the housing market both regionally and locally; - (iii) LISTS the matter for further consideration and discussion at a Council Member Forum scheduled for 15 July 2008;
+27 March 2007 Executi Project ouncil at its Ordinary Meeting resolved to authorise the Chief ive Officer to proceed with an Affordable Housing Strategy t, to approve a Project Brief and to re-allocate \$12,000 to finance ordable Housing Strategy.
+4 December 2007 prepara buncil approved a quotation submitted by HURIWA for the tion of an Affordable Housing Strategy for the Town of Vincent, sum of \$54,633.72.
+2 January 2008 prepara ntract between the Town of Vincent and HURIWA for the ation of an Affordable Housing Strategy was accepted and signed Consultants.
+24 June 2008 The Council at its Ordinary Meeting resolved the following in respect of the Draft Affordable Strategy: "That t That the Council; (i) RECEIVES the Draft Affordable Housing Strategy prepared by the Housing and Urban Research Institute of Western Australia (HURIWA), Curtin University dated June 2008, as "Laid on the Table" and circulated separately to Council Members; (ii) ACKNOWLEDGES the dimensions of the affordability crisis being experienced in the housing market both regionally and locally; (iii) LISTS the matter for further consideration and discussion at a Council Member Forum scheduled for 15 July 2008;

-- (iv) NOTES that the Town's Administration will be providing additional information and comment in a further report on the timeline, financial/budget implications and implementation of the Recommendations which is to be submitted to a Council Meeting in September 2008; and - (vi) FORWARDS the Draft 'Analysis and Prospects Discussion Paper' prepared by the Housing and Urban Research Institute of Western Australia (HURIWA), Curtin University to the Department for Planning and Infrastructure for use in their Affordable Housing Project."

-The Consultants presented their findings and outcomes to a Council Member Forum.
+- (iv) NOTES that the Town's Administration will be providing additional information and comment in a further report on the timeline, financial/budget implications and implementation of the Recommendations which is to be submitted to a Council Meeting in September 2008; and - (vi) FORWARDS the Draft 'Analysis and Prospects Discussion Paper' prepared by the Housing and Urban Research Institute of Western Australia (HURIWA), Curtin University to the Department for Planning and Infrastructure for use in their Affordable Housing Project." - 15 July 2008 The Consultants presented their findings and outcomes to a Council Member Forum.

-The Council at its Ordinary Meeting resolved the following in respect of the Federal Government's Housing Affordability Fund:
+22 July 2008 The Council at its Ordinary Meeting resolved the following in respect of the Federal Government's Housing Affordability Fund: